apptainer/singularity-userdocs/appendix.rst

 ``docker-daemon`` and ``docker-archive`` bootstrap agents
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are using docker locally there are two options for creating Singularity images without the need for a repository.
-You can either build a SIF from a ``docker-save`` tar file or you can convert any docker image present in docker's daemon internal storage.
+If you are using Docker locally there are two options for creating Singularity images without the need for a repository.
+You can either build a SIF from a ``docker-save`` tar file or you can convert any docker image present in Docker's daemon internal storage.

 Overview
 """"""""

-``docker-daemon`` allows you to build a SIF from any docker image currently residing in docker's daemon internal storage:
+``docker-daemon`` allows you to build a SIF from any docker image currently residing in Docker's daemon internal storage:

 .. code-block:: console